sarvsalehi/nd013-c1-vision-starter/README.md

 ![training1n](https://user-images.githubusercontent.com/125278855/226180774-9417a61d-5e87-4508-a964-a7186847383b.png)

+#### Improve on the reference
-After optimization using the new config file adding augmentation and adam optimizer instead of momentum_optimizer
+The new config file contains augmentation options for brightness and contrast to cover different weather and light situations plus new optimizer, adam optimizer instead of momentum_optimizer is used which resulted converging to a less value of total loss after same number of training steps.

 ![training2n](https://user-images.githubusercontent.com/125278855/226180872-865c92c8-330d-4a05-b30d-d48dc2d4faf1.png)